neuecc/LINQ-to-GameObject-for-Unity/Assets/LINQtoGameObject/README.txt

 LINQ to GameObject
 ===
-LINQ to GameObject is GameObject extensions for Unity that allows traverse hierarchy like LINQ to XML.
+LINQ to GameObject is GameObject extensions for Unity that allows traverse hierarchy and append GameObject like LINQ to XML.
 Project Home: https://github.com/neuecc/LINQ-to-GameObject-for-Unity
 Unity Forums support thread: http://forum.unity3d.com/threads/linq-to-gameobject.292611/

+LINQ to GameObject supports Unity 4 and 5 + uGUI's `RectTransform`.

 Axis
 ---